ahmedhussien91/Linux-yocto-Excersises/linux/5-init_applications/readme.md

 We will follow the data described in [here-ch13-Mastering-Embedded-Linux](https://learning.oreilly.com/library/view/mastering-embedded-linux/9781789530384/B11566_13_Final_NM_ePub.xhtml#_idParaDest-328)

-There are many possible impelmentations of **init** but here we discuss:
+There are many possible implementations of **init** but here we discuss:

 - Busybox init
 - System V init